 This blog is about the typical week of a Maths student.

 I’m currently in my fourth year, studying four modules this term in addition to working on my final-year project.
-I also volunteer as a PAL (Peer Assisted Learning) Leader, I’m one of the 4th-Year course representatives, and I work for the Department of Mathematics at Open Days.
+I also volunteer as a PAL (Peer Assisted Learning) Leader, I’m one of the 4th-Year course representatives, and I work for Mathematics at Open Days.
 I like to stay busy, so I tend to have quite a lot on during the week!

 Mondays are always a full-on start to the week.
 I have four lectures – one for each of the modules I am taking this term.

 One of those modules I’m studying is Analytic Number Theory.
 In the lectures for this course, we have been learning about some of the properties of the Riemann zeta function, which is the subject of the famous Riemann Hypothesis, which you may have heard of.
 It’s really cool to be studying something that leads to such deep mathematics.

 In the afternoon, I had a meeting with my fellow course representatives.
 Basically, this role involves gathering feedback from everyone in my year and sharing it with staff at regular meetings.
 There’s a meeting with staff happening later in the week, and we had a pre-meeting to talk through the agenda items and prepare.

 I had two lectures in the morning, and then spent the rest of the day working in the undergraduate study space in Mathematics.
 I spend quite a lot of time in there – there are chalkboards you can use, and lots of friends to discuss maths with.